 Experienced and confident in working alongside a wide range of colleagues, stakeholders, and co-designers.
 Thrive in multi-disciplinary teams of domain experts, policy professionals, software engineers, product and programme managers, user researchers, and user interface designers.
 Good public speaking skills, including talks on service design at Collaborate Bristol 2022, Digital Scotland 2020, Digital Health and Care Network, The Alliance self-management week, NHS Design Community of Practice, and Scottish Care annual conference.

-I work as part of an inclusive, creative, and collaborative team at this growing technology consultancy.
-Applying a user-centred design skillset, I identify and solve clients’ service problems.
-I balance user needs, business needs and technical considerations, and investigate and design end-to-end, front stage and back stage service journeys.
+I work as part of a creative, collaborative and inclusive team at Opencast.
+Applying a user-centred design skillset, I identify and solve clients' service problems by balancing user needs, business needs, and technical considerations.
+I investigate and design end-to-end, front stage and back stage service journeys.

-Working as part of a multidisciplinary design team, I delivered projects at the Digital Health and Care Innovation Centre and developed design-led methods for collaborative workshops for the Scottish Government’s Scottish Access Collaborative.
-I mentored junior designers and trained colleagues in a method I developed for mapping complex cross organisational health pathways.
-I also taught and lectured Master level students on design ethnography and innovation for health and care.
+Working as part of a multidisciplinary design team, I supported multiple projects.
+I developed new methods for collaborative workshops for Scottish Government.
+I trained colleagues in a method I developed for mapping complex cross-organisational services.
+I mentored junior designers.
+And I taught postgraduate students on design ethnography and innovation for health and care.

-Mentoring a multidisciplinary student team, I explored the future of banking through in-depth research into emerging behaviours.
-I prototyped and tested speculative concepts, and produced actionable recommendations.
-The resulting tools continue to support the design team at RBS to embed human centred design into their work.
+I mentored and worked alongside a multidisciplinary student team.
+We explored the future of banking through in-depth research into emerging behaviours.
+We prototyped and tested speculative concepts, and produced actionable recommendations.
+The resulting tools supported the client team to embed user centred design into their practice.

-I helped clarify the business opportunity, tested it against the target market, and redefined this startup’s value proposition and business model with people at its centre.
-I also managed student projects at West College and Strathclyde University aimed at involving young people in design.
+I helped clarify the business opportunity for this startup.
+I tested it against the target market.
+And I redefined the value proposition and business model with people at its centre.
+I managed partnerships with West College and Strathclyde University aimed at involving young people in design.

 Working in a multidisciplinary team of designers and researchers at this innovation studio, I carried out a series of primary research activities, synthesized the results, and used these to support the design of new potential user experiences.
 Based on insights from user research, my team and I mapped a comprehensive service blueprint and identified future opportunities to pilot this in new markets.